WICG/nav-speculation/prerendering-cross-site.md

 ### Storage access blocking

-Prerendered pages that are cross-origin to their referring site will have no access to storage.
+Prerendered pages that are cross-site to their referring site will have no access to storage.

 We could attempt to address the threat by providing partitioned or ephemeral storage access, but then it is unclear how to transition to _unpartitioned_ storage upon activation.
 It would likely require some kind of web-developer-written merging logic.
 Completely blocking storage access is thus deemed simpler; prerendered pages should not be doing anything which requires persistent storage before activation.

-This means that most existing content will appear "broken" when prerendered by a cross-origin referrer.
-This necessitates an explicit opt-in to allow cross-origin content to be prerendered, [discussed elsewhere](./opt-in.md).
+This means that most existing content will appear "broken" when prerendered by a cross-site referrer.
+This necessitates an explicit opt-in to allow cross-site content to be prerendered, [discussed elsewhere](./opt-in.md).
 Such content might optionally "upgrade" itself to a credentialed view upon activation, as shown in the [example](#example) above.

 For a more concrete example, consider `https://aggregator.example/` which wants to prerender this GitHub repository.
 To make this work, GitHub would need to add the opt-in to allow the page to be prerendered.
 Additionally, GitHub should add code to adapt their UI to show the logged-in view upon activation, by removing the "Join GitHub today" banner, and retrieving the user's credentials from storage and using them to replace the signed-out header with the signed-in header.
 Without such adapter code, activating the prerendering browsing context would show the user a logged-out view of GitHub in the top-level tab that the prerendering browsing context has been activated into.
 This would be a bad and confusing user experience, since the user is logged in to GitHub in all of their other top-level tabs.